 Website goes down.
 Some months ago my web host on which this blog and website runs was taken over by a larger firm, which issued a notice they would be migrating customer accounts from the previous company’s servers to new hardware.
 In an advance email, they said they would notify account owners both before and after the server transition, and would communicate afterward the new IP address that each site had been shifted to, i.e., the site’s numeric address (needed for certain behind-the-scenes tasks and settings) as opposed to its public domain name.
 They did notify everyone ahead of time, but failed to do so afterward.

-But then after the server migration, I also discovered I could not log in to the WordPress admin panel to manage the site or write new posts.
-It took two days of back-and-forth emails with tech support for them to discover that the reason was firewall security rules on their own (new) server.
+But then after the server migration, I also discovered I could not log into the WordPress admin panel to manage the site or write new posts.
+It took two days of back-and-forth emails with tech support for them to discover the reason: unanticipated firewall security rules on their own (new) server.
 A different set of firewall rules than those that had been running on the previous server were resulting in false-positives that refused me admittance to my own site.
 Once that was fixed, I was good to go again.

 Then, three days later, our home internet goes down.
 A support call to the local cable TV/broadband monopoly diagnosed our cable modem as the culprit — supposedly one of the most reliable on the market — which would need to be replaced.
 Which was exasperating because the modem was not even quite two years old, and had now already gone bad.
 (Modems should probably last five years at a minimum.)
 I went out, purchased another, called tech support back to get the new modem provisioned for service on their network, but we immediately ran into problems.